lavanya9052/Machine_Learning_Algorithms/README.md

 - **Step 1**: Load the labeled dataset.

 - 	**Step 2**: Select the number K of the neighbors.
+- 	Always use an odd number as the value of K.

 - **Step 3**: For each data point in the dataset, calculate the distance to the new data point using a distance metric (e.g., Euclidean distance).